Cost of Living Comparison Between Genoa and Seoul Cost of Living Comparison Between Genoa and Seoul

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Genoa or Seoul?
+Should I move to Genoa or to Seoul?

 If budget matters most, go with Seoul.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Genoa makes more sense.
 Both are solid long-term options with distinct trade-offs.